An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Introduction

-Here $r_v = [K_v:\Q_v]/[K:\Q]$ is the ratio of local-to-global degrees, and $||\cdot,\cdot||_v$ is a continuous extension of the projective metric on $\P^1(\C_v)$ to $\Pberk$.
-Our first theorem is that our use of the symbol $\<\cdot,\cdot\>$ is justified, and that, in most situations of interest, convergence in the norm $\|\cdot\|$ induced by our inner product gives weak convergence at each place.
+Our first theorem is that this pairing is an inner product, and that, in most situations of interest, convergence in the norm $\|\cdot\|_{\lambda,t}$ induced by this inner product gives weak convergence at each place.